-This policy is for use across the Foundation and is to be observed by all those working with children and adults at risk.
+This Policy is for use across the Club and is to be observed by all those working with children, young people and adults.
+The standard application of this Policy and Procedures across the Club, promoting safeguarding good practice is mandatory.